 It is made with pantry ingredients and is a dump-and-go recipe for instant pot.
-This black bean soup is also healthy as there is no oil added and the soup is loaded with a lot of veggies and of course the beans are nutritious too.
+This black bean soup is also healthy as there is no oil added and the soup is loaded with a lot of veggies.
+The beans are nutritious too.

 The soup stores and freezes well and can be made ahead of time for meal planning.

-Vegan black bean soup is made with very few ingredients and spices usually found in the kitchen pantry.
-The main ingredient is black beans and dried or soaked ones work equally well to make this hearty soup.
+This instant pot black bean soup recipe is made with very few ingredients and spices usually found in the kitchen pantry.
+The main ingredient is black beans.
+You can use dry, soaked, or canned beans to make this hearty soup.

 Garlic, bay leaf, oregano, and cumin powder add flavor to this soup.
 Black bean soup can be made spicy by adding some serrano pepper or red chili powder as per taste.
 You can also add some jalapeno pepper.